watson-developer-cloud/watson-vision-coreml-code-pattern/_arduino/7_create-a-new-model.md

 title: Creating a model
 date: 2018-01-07
 ---
-The next part of the process is creating your very own custom visual recognition model (two of them!).
+The next part of the process is creating your own custom visual recognition model (two of them!).

 You can create a model by either going to assets and pressing **New visual recognition model** under **Visual recognition models**.